Chief Operating Officer

 Naomi Hudetz leads revenue operations and business strategy for Treeline Review and is director of analytics and digital innovation.
 She brings decades of private sector experience in project management, budget and pricing projection, and long term business vision, strategy, and goals.
 She received the Triple Crown award for hiking the Appalachian Trail, Pacific Crest, and Continental Divide Trail and has hiked numerous other distance trails including the Great Divide Trail across the Canadian Rockies (twice), Grand Enchantment Trail, and Pacific Northwest Trail.
 She serves as Treasurer of the American Long Distance Hiking Association-West and is based in White Salmon, Washington.

 Liz Thomas is an award-winning writer and Editor-in-Chief of Treeline Review.
-Liz came to Treeline Review from Wirecutter, the New York Times’ product review site, where she was a staff writer.
+Liz came to Treeline Review from Wirecutter, the New York Times’ product review site, where she was a staff on the outdoor team.
 She was previously guest editor at Backpacker Magazine, where she is currently the columnist of “Ask a Thru-hiker” and instructor of the online class, Thru-hiking 101.
 Her first book, Long Trails Mastering the Art of the Thru-hike, was the recipient of the the National Outdoor Book Award for Best Instructional Book.
-As an outdoor athlete, Liz has appeared on Good Morning America (TV), The Wall Street Journal, Men’s Journal, Women’s Health, Gizmodo, Yahoo!News, Outside Magazine, and Buzzfeed.
+Liz has talked gear on Good Morning America (TV), in The Wall Street Journal, Men’s Journal, Women’s Health, Gizmodo, Yahoo!News, Outside Magazine, and Buzzfeed.
 She represented the sport of hiking at President Obama’s Great American Outdoors Initiative Outdoor Nation Listening Session in New York City.
 Liz’s speaking engagements have included colleges and universities including Yale and MIT and on Capitol Hill.
 She’s also spoken at national leadership conferences for the Trust for Public Land, American Hiking Society, and BikeTexas.
 Liz is based in Los Angeles, California, where she spends her “free time” writing a waterfall hiking guidebook to Southern California.

 Brandon Lampley is an all-around outdoor enthusiast who comes to Treeline Review from Outdoor Gear Lab, where he was Senior Editor.
 Brandon has summited Denali and Ama Dablam and pioneered first ascents in the Indian and Chinese Himalaya.
 His bigwall climbs include several El Cap routes in Yosemite.
 He’s spent a month kayaking the Sea of Cortes, bike toured across the U.S. several times, and thru-hiked the Pacific Crest Trail and the Appalachian Trail.
 For three years, Brandon lived and worked in Phortse, Nepal as the project director of the Khumbu Climbing Center where he worked alongside Nepali climbers to increase safety for high-altitude climbers and workers.
 When not he’s not on a long trip or traveling, Brandon lives in his van exploring the U.S. and has biked and climbed in 48 states and 20+ countries.
 Most recently, he can be found gold-panning in the mountains of North Carolina.
 He holds degrees in Environmental Science, Geology, and Psychology from Duke University.